 2. Mayor's charity details

-Visit the Mosaic Clubhouse website.
+Visit the migration museum project website.

 If you would like to make a donation; cheques should be made payable to 'London Borough of Lambeth Mayor’s Charity' and posted to: